 Connect with SEO

 Job placement information has been emailed to all New Brunswick FWSP-eligible students who have completed a job application.
-Students who did not receive the email can view their placement information by logging in to their financial aid Award Letter and clicking on "View Federal Work Study Job Assignment."
+Students who did not receive the email can view their placement information by logging in to their Offer Letter and clicking on "View Federal Work Study Job Assignment."
 Students should contact their supervisors as soon as possible.

 In addition to being deemed financially eligible according to federal and university policy and meeting all annual Office of Financial Aid eligibility parameters for obtaining aid, all students must file the FAFSA by the Rutgers priority deadline.

 Continuing FWSP students must also meet a minimum earnings requirement established by the OFA in order to be eligible from year to year.

 All FWSP students must be registered in the Rutgers payroll system by the department they work for before they can begin working.
 Students can elect to either sign up for direct deposit (recommended) or receive a paper pay check.
 In most cases pay checks will be sent directly to the department the student works for.
-However, students working in Off-Campus Community Service jobs or for RBHS departments (Rutgers-legacy students only) must pick up their pay checks from the Student Employment Office.
+However, students working in Off-Campus Community Service jobs must pick up their pay checks from the Student Employment Office.

-Students may continue working until they have earned their entire FWSP award or until the end of the academic year, whichever comes first.
+Students may continue working until they have earned their entire FWSP offer or until the end of the academic year, whichever comes first.
 Students who are not registered for classes must stop working immediately.